 Tests will commence Mondays to Fridays, from 9am to 5pm and from 6pm to 9pm;

 Some test centres are open on a Saturday

 Driving test candidates must present their driving licence and a photo of themselves when taking a theory or practical test.
 This will help to ensure that only candidates that should be taking a particular type of test will do so, and deter candidate impersonation.

 After registration, candidates will be shown into the examination room.
 Bags, coats, etc. will have to be left at the back of the room, along with any written materials.

 From 4th January 2000, all driving theory tests will be conducted using a computer screen.
 No more paper, all you have to do is select the answers by simply touching a computer screen.

 The 'touchscreen' system has been carefully designed to make sure it is easy to use.

 You will have a practise session lasting up to 15 minutes to get used to the system before starting the actual theory test.
 Staff will be on hand to help you if you have any difficulties in using the new system.
 The screens are easy to read.
 Only one question will appear on the screen at a time and you will be able to move backwards and forwards through the questions.
 You will also be able to go back to any questions which you want to look at again, and you should be able to change any answers.

-Driving Standards Agency (DSA) is the Government organisation responsible for all car, motorcycle, bus, and lorry Practical Driving tests.
-DSA will also be responsible for the development and updating of the Theory Test questions and for related publications.
+Driver and Vehicle Standards Agency (DVSA) is the Government organisation responsible for all car, motorcycle, bus, and lorry Practical Driving tests.
+DVSA will also be responsible for the development and updating of the Theory Test questions and for related publications.